 As I described last time, I had been engaged to help CCF prepare a “program practices guide” which, in effect, meant developing, testing, and documenting a new program approach.
 It was a perfect step for me: after 15 years with Plan International, the development sector was changing rapidly, I had been fortunate to serve in a wide range of roles across the world, and was thinking a lot about what it all meant for our international organizations.
 I felt lucky to be able to work with a great team of people (Michelle Poulton, Daniel Wordsworth, and Mike Raikovitz at CCF, and fellow consultants like Alan Fowler, Jo Boyden, and Jon Kurtz) with the opportunity to create a wholly new program approach.

 How to proceed?
 Great insights were coming from the CCF Poverty Study, and Alan’s “Organizational Capacity Assessment” had identified a number of CCF’s key strengths: unlike Plan International, CCF had developed a range of interventions that engaged directly with the development of children and youth as individuals: for example, Gilberto Mendez had created an impressive “child development” scale, which could be used to assess age-dependent cognitive, emotional, and social development.
 This stuff was new to me, because Plan’s work was entirely community-focused: where we worked with children and youth, it was to integrate them into planning and implementing project activities that were community-wide in nature.
 Most of CCF’s work was also community development – this was the best way to secure children’s futures – but they also had developed program expertise in child development.
-I found this to be very interesting and appropriate, and began to wonder why we had focused only on community-level work at Plan.
+Scientific work, applicable in general and in particular, to our work.
+I found this to be very interesting and appropriate, and wondered why we had focused only on community-level work at Plan.

 And CCF’s existing program approach, which was called “Family Helper Project,” had some really good aspects.
 In particular, parent groups were established in each community, and these groups received funding directly from CCF’s head office in Richmond, Virginia.
 Even though the initial motivation for this model had come from a public-relations crisis in the 1970’s, it had the potential to be quite empowering.